WHO ARE WE?

-The Order was founded for the purpose of caring for Orthodox Christians who find themselves in need, want, or under persecution for their faith.
+The Order was founded for the purpose of caring for the Orthodox Christians of the Holy Land and Greater Middle East who find themselves in need, want, or under persecution for their faith.
 Thus, the Order takes very seriously its desire to see full dignity, human rights, and freedom for all Orthodox Christians, regardless of where they live.
 For this reason, the Order places upon itself the responsibility to try and advocate for those Orthodox Christians who are not free.

 The Order is a self-governing, independent body, having its own governing institution.
 As the Order’s activities are international, so too is its membership.
 The seat of the Order is in the township of Saint James, New York on Long Island at the Monastery of Saint Dionysios the Areopagite.

 WHAT DOES THE ORDER DO?

 The Order has as its goals and objectives to organize, promote, aid and engage in charitable, humanitarian, educational, medical and chivalric activities, particularly by: (a) aiding the poor, the sick, the dying, the needy, the aged, the infirm, the maimed, the mentally ill, the imprisoned, and the socially disadvantaged; (b) assisting in the maintenance of holy places including, but not limited to, buildings, monasteries, seminaries, shrines, churches, and cathedrals of the Orthodox Faith; and (c) establishing and promoting the works of hospitals, medical centers, orphanages, schools, and other bona fide Orthodox institutions and/or organizations.